nileshkokane01/nileshkokane01/README.md

 - 👯 I’m looking to collaborate on [transformers](https://github.com/huggingface/transformers)

-- 🤝 I’m looking for help with **a platform that can give access to research oriented jobs**
+- 🤝 Seeking help with **a platform that can give access to research oriented jobs**

 - 👨‍💻 All of my projects are available at [https://github.com/nileshkokane01](https://github.com/nileshkokane01)